hgautam524/kdd-anomaly-detection-/README.md

-# KDD Cup 1999 Anomaly Detection
+## Anomaly Detection In Network Traffic

 An end-to-end anomaly detection project using the KDD Cup 1999 dataset, leveraging both Isolation Forest and Autoencoder models.
 Features: